 It is the aim of Milestone, so far as reasonably practicable, to have a significant number of staff and others to be asbestos trained.

 The movement and transportation of waste and hazardous substances shall be done only in suitable vehicles.

 Any containers shall be kept upright and held in place in the vehicles to prevent spillage of substances or items.

 Any leaks or spillages must be dealt with as soon as possible and reported to the HSE manager or another member of management.

-It is the aim of The Company to provide suitable, sufficient and relevant training to staff and others when appropriate and reasonably practicable.
+It is the aim of Milestone to provide suitable, sufficient and relevant training to staff and others when appropriate and reasonably practicable.